day50-dev/Streamdown/README.md

 #### scrape
 This is already partially implemented.
 The idea is every code block can get extracted and put in a directory so you can have a conversation to generate every piece of a project, similar to Aider, Claude or Goose,  but in the most hands-off yet still convenient way possible.

-#### exec
-I'm trying to get a readline capable wrapper so that interaction is as transparent as possible.
-After many days of research I've given up on trying to hack it through tty/pty hijacking and pipes and decided it has to be a standard wrapper.
-This should be low effort.